galadran/tamarin-tester/README.md

 | STEPSIZE DEC | This lemma took less steps to prove with the new build|
 | INCORRECT | This lemma has a different truth value with the new build |
 | TIMEOUT | This protocol failed to terminate in the allotted time which is the contingency value (argument) c * avgRunTime (from the benchmark file) for the protocol file |

+##Passing Flags to Tamarin
+This can be done in one of two ways,  either flags can be passed to every protocol with the `--flags` argument, or alternativel you can write `#tamarin-tester-flags:` inside a protocol file followed by the flags you want to pass for that particular protocol.
+Typically this will be to pass a flag for tamarin to enable an IFDEF.
+If you wish for a protocl file to be tested multiple times with different flags, you will have to duplicate and edit each file.

 ##Contact
 Dennis Jackson